Mike Slinn

 Setting Up a Ruby Development Environment

-This blog post describes how to install Ruby for software development.
+This article describes how to install Ruby for software development.
+Ruby is useful for making special-purpose programmable websites and system programming.
 A working Ruby development setup is necessary for using and developing Jekyll plugins, which are written in Ruby.
-Ruby is also useful for making special-purpose programmable web sites, and system programming.

 Standalone or Version Manager?

-Because Ruby applications are normally constructed from a collection of Ruby gems, the system that you installed Jekyll onto must store those gems somehow.
-There are several ways to install Ruby plugins, including standalone and virtualized installation using a version manager.
+Because Ruby applications are normally constructed from a collection of Ruby gems, the system on which you installed Jekyll must somehow store those gems.
+There are several ways to install Ruby plugins, including standalone and virtualized installations using a version manager.

 Why Virtualize Ruby?